Skip to main content

 Intermediate

-Its connection to is established through several well-defined biological pathways.
+Its connection to cardiovascular risk is established through several well-defined biological pathways.
 Low SHBG is a powerful indicator of a systemic condition that promotes the development of atherosclerosis, the process of plaque buildup in the arteries that underlies most cardiovascular events.

 The Insulin-SHBG Axis a Central Mechanism

 The most dominant regulator of SHBG production is insulin.
 In a metabolically healthy individual, insulin levels rise and fall in a controlled manner in response to food intake.
-When takes hold, the body enters a state of persistent hyperinsulinemia.
+When insulin resistance takes hold, the body enters a state of persistent hyperinsulinemia.

 This chronic elevation of insulin directly suppresses the genetic expression of the SHBG protein within liver cells (hepatocytes).
 This is a dose-dependent relationship; the higher the circulating insulin, the lower the production of SHBG.
 This creates a feedback loop.
 The resulting lower SHBG level leads to higher bioavailability of sex hormones, which can further drive central adiposity (belly fat), a key contributor to worsening insulin resistance.
 This cycle is a central engine driving the progression toward cardiovascular disease.